autonomical1/ObsidianBackup/UTHS Honors Biology Summer Course/Honors Biology A/Unit 2/Lesson 1 - Enzymes.md

 - a.k.a **catalyst**
 - build and break specific molecules because of complex structure.
 - *active site* allows enzymes to bind to specific molecules (substrates)
+	- this recognition for specific substrates and enzymes lowers activation energy which speeds up reaction